2009 Bowman Scholars

 - Title: Analyzing the Mixed Radiation Field Environments of Naval Aviators and Aircrew

-- Advisor: Professor Martin E. Nelson - Mechanical Engineering Department , Visiting Professor Vincent L. Pisacane - Aerospace Engineering Department , Captain John W. Nicholson, USN - Weapons & Systems Engineering Department
+- Advisors: Professor Martin E. Nelson - Mechanical Engineering Department, Visiting Professor Vincent L. Pisacane - Aerospace Engineering Department, Captain John W. Nicholson, USN - Weapons & Systems Engineering Department

 Analyzing the Mixed Radiation Field Environments of Naval Aviators and Aircrew